Skip to main content

 Selection Pressure

 Selection pressure determines how aggressively the algorithm favors top performers.
 Too much selection pressure (only keeping the #1 configuration) risks premature convergence on a local optimum.
 Too little (keeping all configurations equally) results in slow progress.
-Tournament selection — randomly picking pairs and advancing the better performer — provides a balanced approach.
+Tournament selection, where the algorithm randomly picks pairs and advances the better performer, provides a balanced approach.

 Crossover Operators

 When two parent configurations breed, the crossover operator determines how their traits combine.
-Uniform crossover — randomly picking each trait from one parent or the other — works well for e-commerce optimization because the variables are relatively independent at the trait level.
+Uniform crossover, where each trait is randomly picked from one parent or the other, works well for e-commerce optimization because the variables are relatively independent at the trait level.

 Mutation Rate